NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Related Work

-Recent efforts on inverse rendering enable us to estimate material and illumination from multi-view images.
-NeRV~\cite{srinivasan2021nerv} assumes known illumination conditions, and represents the scene as a continuous volumetric function.
-However, its computational complexity is considerably high.
-NeRFactor~\cite{zhang2021nerfactor} uses a set of MLPs to describe light source visibility, normal maps, surface albedo, and the material property on the surface point, on top of a pretrained NeRF model.
-PhySG~\cite{zhang2021physg} proposes to model the illumination using spherical Gaussian, which has a precondition that the scene is under a fixed illumination.
+Recent efforts on inverse rendering enable us to estimate material and illumination from relaxed multi-view settings.
+NeRFactor~\cite{zhang2021nerfactor} uses a set of MLPs to describe light source visibility, normal maps, surface albedo, and the material property on the surface point, on top of a pre-trained NeRF model.
+PhySG~\cite{zhang2021physg} sets a precondition that the scene is under a fixed illumination.
 NeRD~\cite{boss2021nerd} extends the fixed illumination condition to both fixed or varying illumination.
-Neural-PIL~\cite{boss2021neural} proposes a neural pre-intergrated lighting method to replace the spherical Gaussians, which enables estimating high-frequency lighting details.
-Ref-NeRF~\cite{verbin2022ref} proposes a unified network architecture by replacing MipNeRF~\cite{barron2021mip}'s parametrization of view-dependent outgoing radiance with a reflected radiance to model environment light and surface roughness.
+Neural-PIL~\cite{boss2021neural} proposes a neural pre-integrated lighting method to replace the spherical Gaussians, which enables estimating high-frequency lighting details.
+Ref-NeRF~\cite{verbin2022ref} replaced MipNeRF~\cite{barron2021mip}'s parametrization of view-dependent outgoing radiance with a reflected radiance to model environment light and surface roughness.
 NeILF~\cite{yao2022neilf} proposes to use a fully 5D light field to model illuminations of any static scene, where occlusions and indirect lights are handled naturally.
-This method requires reconstructed geometry as input while ours jointly optimizes geometry and physcail properteis.
-Instead of only using implicit fields to describe the scenes, NVDiffrec~\cite{munkberg2022extracting} adopts a hybrid approach that uses implicit SDF field and explicit mesh together, and proposes an efficient differential rendering pipeline for reconstruction.
-The tightly coupled and long pipeline that combines two different structures exhibit unstable training performance, while our method performs better than it by jointly learning high-quality geometry, material and illumination using neural implicit surface representation with pre-integrated rendering techniques.
-The follow-up work NVDiffrecmc~\cite{hasselgren2022nvdiffrecmc} adopts the same geometry and material representations, but incorporates ray tracing and Monte Carlo integration for more realistic shading, and a denoising model to address the noise caused by Monte Carlo integration.
-We show a detailed comparison among different approaches in Table~\ref{tab:methods}.
+NeILF++~\cite{zhang2023neilf++} eliminates the requirement of reconstructed geometry as an input.
+Instead of only using implicit fields to describe the scenes, NVDiffrec~\cite{munkberg2022extracting} adopts a hybrid approach that uses implicit SDF field and explicit mesh and proposes an efficient differential rendering pipeline for reconstruction.
+NVDiffrecmc~\cite{hasselgren2022nvdiffrecmc} adopts the same geometry and material representations as NVDiffrec but incorporates ray tracing and Monte Carlo integration for more realistic shading.
+Lin et al.~\cite{9915626} propose to use physically-based rendering to recover texture for a given mesh.
+TensoIR~\cite{jin2023tensoir} opts to use tensor factorization and neural fields rather than using MLP-based neural fields.
+ENVIDR~\cite{liang2023envidr} proposes an implicit differentiable render for inverse rendering, achieving impressive performance, but difficult to use in modern graphics pipelines, for example, relighting with an off-the-shelf HDR envmap without training. \cite{10210281} investigates the scene decomposition under dynamic point light sources.
+There are a few concurrent works: NeRO~\cite{liu2023nero} uses a similar geometry representation and learning strategy.
+Their focus is to recover reflective objects, while ours is designed for the inverse rendering of general objects; NeuralPBIR~\cite{sun2023neural} proposes a two-stage pipeline that firstly reconstructs an imperfect geometry and then applies physics-based inverse rendering for higher quality factorization, while they dismiss learning metallic parameters using a simplified BRDF rendering, thus hard to apply to the objects with highly reflective surfaces, such as the toaster Fig.~\ref{fig:shiny_visualize} shown in our work.
+Recent advances in 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} bring new representation and factorization in inverse rendering (\emph{e.g.}, \cite{jiang2023gaussianshader,gao2023relightable,shi2023gir,liang2023gs}).
+Differently, Gaussian is an under-defined explicit geometry, while the representation of mesh is more suitable for geometric manipulation, such as deformation, etc.